6lj/Arabic-language-in-Kuboom-Game/README.md

 ### How to enable Arabic
 - Once available, in game settings select: Arabic (ar_SA).
-- Save settings and restart the game if required.

 ### Technical notes
 - Translation files will be stored in UTF-8 to ensure correct Arabic rendering.